We’re an affiliate. We may earn a commission on qualifying purchases through the links on this page. Learn more by reading our disclaimer.

 Can bearded dragons chew?

-Yes, Bearded Dragons can chew but they don’t always.
+Yes, beardies can chew but they don’t always.
 Bearded dragons use their mouth to catch insects and chomp down on them with their teeth as well as using those teeth to chew up vegetation.

-Yes, Bearded Dragon’s teeth are sharp when they are young but over time their teeth will begin to dull due to constantly eating.
+Yes, a beardie’s teeth are sharp when they are young but over time their teeth will dull due to constantly eating.
 Their teeth have to be sharp from birth as they need to eat crickets, roaches, or worms to get their protein and nutrition.
+When they are older their food will change

 How to Clean Your Bearded Dragons Teeth